ZacharyCouchman/ZachsBlog/about.md

 title: About
 ---

-I am a full stack software developer specialising in the .NET and Microsoft Azure tech stack.<br>
+I am a full stack software developer specialising in the .NET and Microsoft Azure tech stack.
+I work at Readify in Melbourne as part of the Internal Delivery team.<br>

 After starting in Readify's Managed Services team supporting multiple customer products, I joined the Internal Delivery team.
 I currently work on multiple internal systems across all areas of the Readify business to support sales collaboration, recruiting, consulting, reporting, performance reviews and professional development.